Name of Policy | Safeguarding and Child Protection Policy |

 5.1 Children are more likely to be abused by someone they know and trust than by a stranger.
 Staff members are advised to maintain an attitude of ‘it could happen here’ where safeguarding is concerned.
 Staff should also be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may feel embarrassed, humiliated, or threatened.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 When concerned about the welfare of a child, staff members should always take action in the best interests of the child, and consider how best to build trusted relationships with children which facilitate communication.

 5.2 Staff and volunteers should make themselves available to reassure the pupil that what they are saying is being taken seriously and without criticism, and should respond in a supportive, calm manner, avoiding asking detailed questions.
 The role of the staff member or volunteer is to listen, record and report; not to investigate.
 A pupil should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
 No pupil should ever be made to feel ashamed for making a report.
+Furthermore, consideration should be given to language and cultural needs, as for example talking about sensitive subjects in a second language can make the experience more traumatic.
+Advice should be sought if necessary to support children from diverse cultural backgrounds.
+However, potential harmful practices should never be overlooked on the basis of cultural sensitivity.
 Staff and volunteers should also take care to ensure that their behaviour and actions do not place pupils or themselves at risk of harm.

 5.3 If a pupil reports abuse from another pupil or pupils, staff should follow the procedures in this section.
 All children involved, whether a potential perpetrator or victim, will be treated as being ‘at risk’.
 The Designated Safeguarding Lead will liaise with local agencies in relation to handling any such cases which arise.
 Further guidance can be found in the GDST Safeguarding Procedures (Part A Section 1).
 A bullying incident will be regarded as a child protection concern where there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 See the Anti Bullying Policy.